transdigiware/blockchain/reference/tracking.md

 ```

 ## Summary
-{: #ibp-LogDNA-summary}
+{: #ibp-tracking-summary}

 Congratulations.
-In this tutorial you learned how easy it is to use LogDNA to view the logs for your blockchain nodes and smart contracts.
-To learn more about monitoring your network, check out the tutorial on using [Open Dashboard](/docs/monitoring?topic=monitoring-getting-started) with your blockchain network.
+In this tutorial you learned how easy it is to use {{site.data.keyword.la_full_notm}} to view the logs for your blockchain nodes and smart contracts.
+To learn more about monitoring your network, check out the tutorial on using [{{site.data.keyword.mon_full_notm}}](/docs/blockchain?topic=blockchain-ibp-monitoring) with your blockchain network.